RocketChat/rocketchat.github.io/handbook/marketing/index.md

 - Delete your merged branch.
 - [Update your local repository](https://services.github.com/on-demand/github-desktop/push-with-github-desktop).

+### Blog posts

+- Look at previous posts to see how to use:
+  - Meta data including categories and the cover image.
+  - Post structuting specifically for release posts.
+  - Reference images and open links in new tabs.
+- Publish posts under with the following naming structure `_posts/yyyy/mm/yyyy-mm-dd-slug.md`
+- Put your posts images under `images/posts/yyyy/mm/slug/`
+- Use [Image.Optim](https://imageoptim.com/mac) to reduce the size of your images.
+- Use cover images where width > 800px,  width < 100px, height > 600px.
+- Put the image accreditation at the bottom of each post.

+### Social updates

+- Put content update ideas in the [Social Media Schedule](https://docs.google.com/spreadsheets/d/1qIVBC0fUMCBfzRJK2TQA5K0m_gWZc5rNnPsGemZSUxE/edit?usp=sharing).
+- Once approved by the marketing team the update must be scheduled in Hootsuite.
+- Use a link shortner like [Google URL Shortener](https://goo.gl).
+- Try to use some of our commonly used hashtags.

 ## What we publish

 The maketing team picks content to create and publish which they consider to be amongst the best uncreated content that will achieve the greatest impact to the orginizations short and mediuem term focus and long term objectives.